eldoy/waveorb-site/app/pages/about.md

 The Waveorb CLI is included when you install Waveorb via npm.
 It has everything you need to manage your app.
 Create, build and deploy your app from the command line.
 You can boot a VPS host with support for free SSL certificates (via [Let's Encrypt](https://letsencrypt.org)), HTTP2, Brotli compression, MongoDB, Redis, zsh, SSH and more.
 You can even host multiple apps on the same VPS host.

-Have a look at [waveorb server](https://github.com/eldoy/waveorb-server) to learn more.
+Have a look at [Waveorb server](https://github.com/eldoy/waveorb-server) to learn more.
 100% performance rating guaranteed.

 Command line scripts lets you communicate with your servers from the terminal.
 There's no need to log into the server anymore.
 Deployment and updates are handled right from your own computer.